underscore95/Slayer/README.md

 # Slayer

-You can contact me on discord at unfear_
+You can contact me on discord at underscore95